10 Health Benefits of Avocados: The Super Food

 7. Reduces Risk of Diabetes

 Although it is a high-fat food, the fat is a healthy fat.
 When your body consumes fat, your brain will receive signals that you can slow down your appetite.
-Although bad fat can clog arteries, good fat will actually breakdown carbohydrates, which ultimately helps to keep sugar levels stable.
-By keeping sugar levels stable, this could reduce the risk of diabetes and make already existing diabetes easier to control.
+Although bad fat can clog arteries, good fat will breakdown carbohydrates, which ultimately helps to keep sugar levels stable.
+By keeping sugar levels stable, this could reduce the risk of diabetes and make already existing diabetes more comfortable to control.

 8. Reduces Inflammation